 During a direct composite bonding procedure, your dentist utilizes tooth-colored resins to repair and restore the look of teeth that are damaged.
 The composite material is directly applied to the surface of the teeth and is used to build on to the tooth for enhancement.
 Direct composite bonding is normally used to fill cavities, close teeth gaps, repair cracks in teeth and build-up tooth structure to enhance its look.

-Your dental specialist will choose any one of the treatment based on your individual needs.
+Your dental clinic and it’s specialist will choose any one of the treatments based on your individual needs.

 Pros and cons of the process